eth-brownie/brownie/docs/config.rst

         .. py:attribute:: network.networks.test_rpc

             An optional dictionary outlining settings for how the local RPC client is loaded.
-If not included, Brownie will not attempt to launch or attach to the process.
-See :ref:`test-rpc` for more details. ``test-rpc`` properties include:
+If not included, Brownie will not attempt to launch or attach to the process. ``test-rpc`` properties include:

             * ``cmd``: The command-line argument used to load the client.
 You can add any extra flags here as needed.
             * ``port``: Port the client should listen on.